kelseyhightower/kubernetes-cluster-federation/labs/create-cluster-secrets-and-manifests.md

 ### Setup Cluster Configurations

-The are two configuration files needed for each cluster in the federation.
+There are two configuration files needed for each cluster to join them to a federation.

 * cluster config
 * kubeconfig

+The `cluster config` is a Kubernetes cluster object and holds information required by the Kubernetes Federated Controller Manager to add a cluster to a federation.

+The `kubeconfig` file is a standard Kubernetes configuration object that is used to provide API Server credentials to Kubernetes clients.
+You will need one `kubeconfig` file for each cluster in the federation.

 #### Configuring kubeconfig